mamunur-rashid-johny/cryptoApp/README.md

 A simple two-screen Android app built using Kotlin and Jetpack Compose that allows users to:
 1. View a list of cryptocurrencies on the first screen.
-2. See detailed information about a selected cryptocurrency, including a price changes line chart, on the second screen.
+2. See detailed information about a selected cryptocurrency on the second screen, including a price changes line chart.
 3. Navigate seamlessly between screens with **adaptive navigation** for a responsive and consistent user experience.

 ---